Loki-Astari/loki-astari.github.io/source/_posts/2013-12-02-so-you-want-to-learn-c-plus-plus-part-5.markdown

 footer: true
 subtitle: So you want to learn C++
 author: Loki Astari, (C)2013
 description: C++ for beginners.
-Part 5 Control Flow
+Part 5 Control Flow.
+So far we have demonstrated basic programs that just do a single task without making any decisions.
+Most (all but the most trivial) programming languages provide constructs for decision making (Conditional Branching).
 ---

 So far we have demonstrated basic programs that just do a single task without making any decisions.
 Most (all but the most trivial) programming languages provide constructs for decision making (Conditional Branching).